 - Archaeology & Classical Civilisation - Sicily

-- Business & Economics – Trip to Budapest
+- Business & Economics - Budapest

-- Chemistry/Physics - Greenpower Race Day at Rockingham Motor Circuit
+- Chemistry & Physics - Greenpower Race Day at Rockingham Motor Circuit

 - Chemistry - Sussex University Chemistry Experience Day

 - Computer Science / IT - Computing Live!
 Conference held at Disneyland Paris

 - Computer Science / IT - Computer Science in Action at The Emmanuel Centre

 - Computer Science / IT - UK Bebras Computational Thinking

 - Dance - Sadler’s Wells, London

-- Drama - Fame at the Theatre Royal Brighton
+- Drama - Fame, Theatre Royal Brighton

-- Drama - Visiting Theatre Workshop
+- Drama - Othello, Connaught Theatre

 - French - Montpelier